tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-You count up to ten, then run out of fingers.
-For eleven, you ask a friend sitting beside to 'store' a one on her fingers.
+You reach ten people and have run out of fingers.
+For the eleventh passerby, you ask a friend sitting beside to 'store' a one on her fingers.
 You then close your fists beginning at one again (your left thumb).
-When you reach twenty, your friend lifts her left index finger, and you begin at one again.
-In all, twenty six people pass you.
+When you reach twenty, your friend extends her left index finger, and you start at one again.
+In all, twenty-six people pass you.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-formats-decimal-counting-26.svg" />